searchspring/snap/packages/snap-preact/components/src/components/Atoms/Modal/readme.md

 <Modal>Hello World!</Modal>
 ```

-Note you can only render either the content, or the children, if both are passed in, it will default to the content prop.

 ### button
 The `button` prop specifies the Modal trigger button.
 This button toggles the visibility of the modal when clicked.
 This can be a string or a JSX element.